leblancmeneses/actions/README.md

 ```

 # Recommendations for multi-job pipeline

+A [single job pipeline](https://github.com/leblancmeneses/actions/blob/main/.github/workflows/ci.yml) is a great starting point for CI/CD workflows.
+However, as your project evolves, you may need to divide your pipeline into multiple jobs to enhance performance, maintainability, and accommodate different operating systems for various tools.

 Create an init job to calculate variables needed across multiple jobs.
 This will avoid redundant checkouts and calculations across each job.